 South Korea 2 Week Itinerary – Day Twelve

 Train from Daegu to Seoul.

 Don’t miss Seoul Tower – the views are amazing!
 However, do pick your weather.
-There are quite a few hazy days in Seoul which will result in a poor viewing experience.
+There are quite a few hazy days in Seoul which will result in a poor viewing experience at Seoul Tower.
 If you get a good day get moving and get up that tower!

 Seoul Itineraries Day Thirteen

 Ihwa Mural Village is not too far from a section of the wall.
 It is a cute area with street art and cafes.
-Perfect for Instagram!
+Ihwa Mural Village is perfect for Instagram!

 Korea Itinerary Day Fourteen